Harvard Square Theatre

 In 1981, the balcony was partitioned into two smaller screens.
 Additionally, the lobby was turned into retail space, moving the entrance around the corner to Church Street.

-In 1987, two more screens were added by dividing each side of the orchestra level.
+In 1987, two more screens were added one on top of each other on the former stage.
 Most of the decor is still in place, though hidden behind new construction and dropped ceilings.
 A mural for the awareness of Breast Cancer was painted on the side of the building recently, with space for the mural donated by Loews, who owns the building.

 The Harvard Square Theatre was closed on July 8, 2012.